-A high-mobility scenario is adopted, where a BS communicates with a vehicle moving at a very high speed.
+System Model Main Idea A high-mobility scenario is adopted, where a BS communicates with a vehicle moving at a very high speed.
 Under this scenario, we assume that the BS knows only the average SNR and not the instantaneous one.
 We also assume a block fading channel with Rayleigh fading.
 The received SNR then remains constant during a packet transmission and is independent and identically distributed (i.i.d.) between different transmissions.
 We consider both link adaptation and HARQ schemes.
 A short Transmission Time Interval (TTI) (i.e. mini-slot) is considered so that URLLC services can be supported.
 Our aim is to maximize the spectral efficiency of the adopted system given latency and reliability constraints.
 To this end, we propose a joint HARQ retransmission and link adaptation scheme, where the optimal maximum number of HARQ transmissions and the optimal Modulation and Coding Scheme (MCS) level are determined for each URLLC service and average SNR.

-For all use cases, the spectral efficiency KPI at the network side is improved, for each V2N link supporting this TC.

-The global KPI that is improved is therefore the network capacity of V2N link.
+Use Cases Main Benefits For all use cases, the spectral efficiency KPI at the network side is improved, for each V2N link supporting this TC.
+The proposed scheme increases the system performance in terms of spectral efficiency.
+The global KPI that is improved is therefore the network capacity of V2N link. scheduling mechanism.